 You can call, or transfer a call to, another station that is in use (as indicated by the fact that its station key, if one exists for it on your ESI Feature Phone, is glowing red).
 This generates a call waiting tone in the other station's earpiece and puts a call waiting indication on the bottom line of that station's display, as explained in "Call waiting display" (above).
-If the person ignores the call waiting, your call or the transferred call will be forwarded to the mailbox.
+If the person ignores the call waiting, your call or the transferred call will be forwarded to the person's mailbox (or other destination set by the installer).